-Proximal hamstring tendinopathy, also known as high hamstring tendinopathy; is the term for an injury to the hamstring origin tendon at its attachment site into the ischial tuberosity of the pelvis.
+Proximal hamstring tendinopathy is also known as high hamstring tendinopathy.
+It is the term for an injury to the hamstring origin tendon at its attachment site into the ischial tuberosity of the pelvis.

 Who Suffers from Proximal Hamstring Tendinopathy?

-Proximal hamstring tendinopathy is most common in middle to long distance runners and those who participate in repetitive jumping, kicking and running sports such as soccer (football) and AFL.
+Proximal hamstring tendinopathy is most common in the middle to long-distance runners and those who participate in repetitive jumping, kicking and running sports such as soccer (football) and AFL.

 Proximal hamstring tendinopathy often presents with the gradual onset of pain and is less likely with acute trauma.

 - Deep buttock pain – constant and dull that is worsened with activity.

 - Pain can radiate down the thigh towards the knee along with the hamstring muscles.

 Pain is always related to loading the hamstring muscles and increases with repetitive action activities such as running and football codes.
 In some cases, pain can be elicited with the compressive force on the hamstring insertion from sitting.

 The role of the hamstring tendon is to transfer the force of the hamstring muscle group to the pelvis.
 The hamstrings are prone to tendinopathy.
 They contribute to the decelerating of the straightening knee during activities such as sprinting and hill-climbing (Petersen et al., 2005).